Marc01710/note-taker/README.md

 ## Description

-The note taker application is a project that provides a user-friendly interface and allows users to write and save notes - improving productivity and task management.
+The note taker application is a project that provides a user-friendly interface and allows users to write and save notes for improving productivity and task management.
 Users can access the application through a landing page, navigate to the notes page to view existing notes, and create new notes with a title and text.
 The project involved using HTML, CSS, JavaScript, and Express.js, providing valuable lessons in full-stack development and user experience design.

 ## Installation